 The reauthorized Individuals with Disabilities Education Act (IDEA) was signed into law on Dec.
-3, 2004, by President George W. Bush.
-The provisions of the act will be effective on July 1, 2005, with the exception of some elements of the definition of "highly qualified teacher" that took effect upon the signing of the act.
+3, 2004 by President George W. Bush.
+The provisions of the act became effective on July 1, 2005, with the exception of some of the elements pertaining to the definition of a "highly qualified teacher" that took effect upon the signing of the act.
 This is one in a series of documents, prepared by the Office of Special Education and Rehabilitative Services (OSERS) in the U.S. Department of Education, that covers a variety of high-interest topics and brings together the statutory language related to those topics to support constituents in preparing to implement the new requirements.
-This document addresses only the changes to the procedural safeguards regarding notice to parents, provisions related to surrogate parents, and parental consent of IDEA that will take effect on July 1, 2005.
+This document addresses only the changes to IDEA provisions regarding procedural safeguards related to notice to parents, surrogate parents and parental consent that took effect on July 1, 2005.
 It does not address any changes that may be made by the final regulations.